SkillWrapper: Generative Predicate Invention for Task-level Robot Planning: Reproducibility Statement

+\sys{} draws ideas from different fields of research, such as model learning, abstraction learning, and task and motion planning (TAMP).
+Other methods have used FMs as high-level planners~\citep{hu2023lookleapunveilingpower}.
+Concurrent work has also explored how representations can be learned directly from pixels~\citep{athalye2025predicate}.
+Multiple approaches~\citep{han2024interpret, liang2025visualpredicator} have used foundation models to learn symbolic representations of robot skills, but require extensive feedback or prior knowledge from human experts.
+To the best of our knowledge, our work is the first to use a foundation model to automatically learn a human-interpretable symbolic representation of robot skills with \emph{theoretical guarantees}.

+TAMP has long been used to solve complex robot tasks~\citep{shah2020anytime,garrett2021integrated}.
+However, these approaches require symbolic models of robot skills for task planning.
+Various approaches have been developed to learn such symbolic models compatible with TAMP solvers from high-dimensional inputs~\citep{Konidaris2018FromST,silver2023predinvent,shah2024reals}.
+Additionally, the abstract representations learned through these methods are not human-interpretable.
+In contrast, we explicitly design our approach to work with high-dimensional inputs and generate human-interpretable abstractions using pre-trained FMs.

-\paragraph{Skill Abstraction.} There has been a long track of works focusing on building hierarchies that abstract away high-dimensional details with low-dimensional abstractions for planning~\citep{konidaris2009skill,Konidaris2018FromST,shah2024reals}, and those applied to robotics are usually connected to task and motion planning (TAMP)~\citep{shah2020anytime,garrett2021integrated}.
+\paragraph{Abstraction Learning for Robotic Skills} There has been a long track of works focusing on building hierarchies that abstract away high-dimensional details with low-dimensional abstractions for planning~\citep{konidaris2009skill,Konidaris2018FromST,shah2024reals}, and those applied to robotics are usually connected to TAMP~\citep{shah2020anytime,garrett2021integrated}.
 These approaches, however, are incapable of handling high-dimensional sensory-motor signals (such as images) as input.
 Research on action model learning~\citep{xi2024neuro,juba2021safe} learn symbolic action models for input skills.
 However, unlike our method, these approaches require symbols to be provided as input.
 Similar to our system's integration of self-play and focus on uncovering skill conditions, \citet{verma2022discovering} focus on assessing capabilities of black-box agents for grid world-like tasks while assuming that the agent is an oracle.
 A tangential research effort on chaining various skills in novel environments involves training extra models~\citep{yokoyama2023ascadaptiveskillcoordination} and STRIPS task planner with action primitives~\citep{gu2022multiskillmobilemanipulationobject, szot2022habitat20traininghome}.